Where: Throughout the Hawaiian islands amongst indigenous communities

 Hula is known as the ‘beautiful dance’ and it has more in common with Far Eastern dances like Kathakali in which visual emotion and expression is favoured over the rhythms and set moves of Western dances.
 Swaying hips, arms, fingers but most importantly the eyes and face are the key movers in Hula.
 It is practiced barefoot, and the simple left to right feet movement are of secondary importance.
 No plastic hoops or thrusting hips are involved in the authentic hula!

-In April of each year the weeklong Merrie Monarch Festival is held in Hilo on the island of Hawai’i.
-Contestants travel from all over the Hawai’ian islands to compete on the Big Island and troups as well as individuals perform in front of the crowds.
+In April of each year the week-long Merrie Monarch Festival is held in Hilo on the island of Hawai’i.
+Contestants travel from all over the Hawai’ian islands to compete on the Big Island and troupes as well as individuals perform in front of the crowds.
 The competition is broadcast on local TV stations and spectators are welcome to view the performances.

 Merrie Monarch Festival